-Kenroku-en is a true Japanese garden established already in the XVIIth century in Kanazawa, Japan.
+Kenroku-en is an authentic Japanese garden established already in the XVIIth century in Kanazawa, Japan.
 It is one of the three oldest gardens in Japan.
 Its name translated into English means the Six Attributes Garden.
-Those six attributes of a perfect landscape are: spaciousness, seclusion, artifice, antiquity, waterways, and panoramas.
+Those six attributes of a perfect landscape are spaciousness, seclusion, artifice, antiquity, waterways, and panoramas.
 All of them are true for this place.

-Wa arrived there on a very warm and sunny Saturday morning exact at the opening hour.
-We wanted to make some photos in the morning light still before the garden crowds up.
-Indeed around noon it filled in with visitors, who in the vast majority were Japanese.
+We arrived there on a hot and sunny Saturday morning exact at the opening hour.
+We wanted to take some photos in the morning light still before the garden crowds up.
+Indeed around noon, it filled in with visitors, who in the vast majority were Japanese.

 There were at least three lakes in the garden and many waterways crossing it about, filled with smaller and bigger stones.
-Of flowers interesting to me were irises, ffields of irises, which seemed to grow direct in water.
+Of flowers interesting to me were irises, fields of irises, which seemed to grow directly in water.

-Bushes with colourful leaves and blossom provided the landscape for other colours mainly pink or red.
+Bushes with colorful leaves and blossom provided the landscape for other colors, mainly pink or red.
 All walkways were plastered with small stones and sometimes fenced with bamboo poles.